 It's illegal to possess marijuana at all in Pennsylvania.
 But if you're accused of being a pot dealer or if you cultivate marijuana, you could face vastly increased levels of punishment.
 Possession with intent to deliver (PWID) includes charges of that you intended to sell, cultivate or transport marijuana.
 The more you are accused of possessing the more jail time you might face.

 Philadelphia Marijuana Distribution Lawyer

 If you're accused of dealing or growing marijuana, you're likely to face tough prosecution.
 An even tougher Philadelphia marijuana distribution lawyer can make a big difference in the results of your case.
-Our aggressive defense attorneys at Alva & Shuttleworth, LLC will zealously fight for your rights.
+Our aggressive defense attorneys at Alva Foster & Moscow, LLC will zealously fight for your rights.
 We will challenge evidence and seek to get your charges reduced or dismissed.
 Call us today at (215) 665-1695 to schedule a consultation to discuss your PWID charged for marijuana.

 We defend clients throughout the Philadelphia area, including Chester County and Delaware County.

 Marijuana is illegal to possess, even for medical purposes, in the Commonwealth of Pennsylvania, under both state and federal law.
 Any part of the plant, including resin, seeds and buds, and any compound or mixture containing a detectable amount of weed can lead to jail time.

 However, the charges are elevated if you are charged with possessing cannabis with the intent to sell, cultivate or distribute it.
 Prosecutors have a variety of evidence they may use to reach this charge.
 For example, if you are accused of possessing a large quantity, prosecutors may say the amount far exceeds what one would use for personal use and you clearly possess it to sell.